Eduard de Muralt

 1808 - 1895

-Eduard de Muralt ( Bischofszell 1808–1895) was a Swiss-German professor of theology, librarian, and palaeographer.
-Born in Bischofszell, as son of Kaspar, a dealer, and of Elizabeth Sprüngli.
-Studies of theology in Zurich (finished in 1832), then of philology and philosophy in Berlin, Jena and Paris.
-Muralt emigrated to Russia in 1834, took the German Protestant parish of St. Petersburg (1836-1850), he was a librarian of the Imperial Hermitage (1840-1864), and described Greek manuscripts housed in the library.
-He examined also the Codex Vaticanus in the Vatican Library.
-He became private-docent in the University of Bern (1864), and professor of theology in Lausanne (1869).
-Doctor honoris causa of the faculty of theology of the University of Zurich (1849).
+Eduard de Muralt (1808–1895) was a Swiss-German professor of theology, a librarian, and a palaeographer.
+He was born in Bischofszell, Switzerland, whose father was a dealer named Kaspar, and his mother Elizabeth Sprüngli.
+He studied theology in Zurich, completing his studies in 1832, and then studied philology and philosophy in Berlin, Jena and Paris.
+Muralt emigrated to Russia in 1834, taking over the German-Protestant parish of St. Petersburg (1836–1850).
+He was a librarian of the Imperial Hermitage, the National Library of Russiah (1840–1864), and described Greek manuscripts housed in the library.
+He also examined Codex Vaticanus in the Vatican Library.
+He became private-docent in the University of Bern in 1864, and professor of theology in Lausanne in 1869.
+He became an Honorary Doctor causa of the faculty of theology of the University of Zurich in 1849.
 Source: Wikipedia (en)

 Series